-The DRIVE-Safe Act is a program that would drop the age requirements to drive commercial trucks cross-country from 21 to 18 in an attempt to ease the national truck driving shortage in the United States.
+The DRIVE-Safe Act is a program that would drop the age requirements to drive commercial trucks cross-country from 21 to 18 in an attempt to ease the national truck driving shortage.

 Drivers as young as 18 will be allowed to drive big rigs